galvaknin10/pocket-cube-solver/README.md

 > Notice: The backend services are hosted on Render’s free tier, which may cause a short delay — so be patient (after all, it's a free plan, you know...)

-Or, if you insist, install it locally:
+Or, if you insist on running it locally:

 1. Terminal: